A visit to the Alamut Castle in the Alamut Valley in photos, and some information on how to get to the Alamut Castle from Qazvin, Iran.

 It’s possible to visit the Alamut Valley from Qazvin using a mixture of public transportation and taxis, but if you want to visit multiple sites in the valley in one day, it’ll take a lot of luck with timing and/or a lot of money for shared taxis.
 NomadExpress has a good post on exploring the Alamut Valley using a combination of shared taxis and hitchhiking.

-Hiring a taxi
+Hiring a taxi and local guide

 If you’re with a group of people, it’s better to pool resources and hire a taxi for the day.
-We went with a group of 4, and it cost $70 in total, or about $18 a person–not bad for a day that involved several hundred kilometers of driving and last nearly 12 hours!
+We went with a group of 4, and it cost $70 in total, or about $18 a person–not bad for a day that involved several hundred kilometers of driving and lasts nearly 12 hours!

-Our guide, Yousef, was incredibly friendly, an excellent conversationalist, and his English was superb.
+Our guide, Yousef, was incredibly friendly, an excellent conversationalist and his English was superb.
 We enjoyed the conversation too much to notice how much time we had to spend in the car.
 Needless to say, we can’t recommend him enough.
 If you’re interested in getting a ride out to the Alamut Valley, you can:

 - Call Yousef at +989191807076